lisongxu/CSCE156-Lab-DB-Basic/readme.md

 Type the following MySQL statements.

 Note that after typing each statement, please click the icon highlighted in the red box to execute the statement.
-Also note that if a statement is valid, then there is a blue dot before the statement.
+Also note that if MySQL Workbench does not find any error in a statement, there is a blue dot before the statement.
 <p align="center">
 <img src="images/Workbench-5.png" alt="execute" width="50%"/>
 </p>

-If a statement is invalid, there is a red x before the statement.
+If MySQL Workbench finds an error in a statement, there is a red x before the statement.
 For example, line 3 in the following screenshot has a typo `iff`.
 <p align="center">
 <img src="images/Workbench-6.png" alt="invalid" width="50%"/>
 </p>